 About this website

-Please use the menu bar above to read about me, services I provide, and happy voices, etc. What I made or mended in the past are showcased in the blog entries.
-I believe in making quality handmade items and upcycling/remaking previously loved fabric items as much as possible.
+Please use the menu bar above to read about me, services I offer, client's voices, and so on.
+What I made or repaired in the past are showcased in the blog entries.
+I believe in making quality handmade items, mending/repairing and upcycling/remaking previously loved fabric items as much as possible.
+(I'm sorry, but I no longer accept translation/interpreting orders from new clients.)

 Mending merino wool shirts